wetransform/hc-documentation/docs/faq/faq_hs/faq-hs-general-4.md

 The maximum amount of memory in use can be configured in the file <code>HALE.ini</code>.

-Hale»studio uses Java, which needs to reserve a maximum amount of memory to be used.
+hale»studio uses Java, which needs to reserve a maximum amount of memory to be used.
 Depending on the complexity of a transformation or the size of a data set, hale»studio may have problems with insufficient memory, surfacing in an <code>OutOfMemoryError</code>.